United Kingdom Tour

 Isle of Skye

-An easy run today as we head towards the Islae of Skye.
-I haven chosen to reach the Isle via the ferry from Malliag.
-This way you pass the beaches and scenery featured in the movie Local Hero.
+An easy run today as we head towards the Isle of Skye.
 Once onto the Isle we take a back road past the Tallisker distillery and onto the first of the unique Scottish B road that leads us into Portree.
+We then head to our home for the night overlooking a loch.

 Isle of Skye